udbue/Aria2-Integration/README.md

 # Aria2 Download Manager Integration
-a fork of rosswang's extension with updated ariang
+a fork of rosswang's extension with updated ariang and some improvments that i am still planing for

 ## Reference
 https://github.com/aria2/aria2